 Directed activities related to texts (DARTs) encourages students to interact with a text.
 Good DARTs ask pupils to use and understand information as opposed to simply moving it from one place to another.
 This DART gets students to use a labelled diagram of a lung to complete some text.
 Students then use the text to annotate the lung diagram.
 Students demonstrate understanding through use and modification of the text.

 Reading science text for meaning.
-We often give students quite complex text to read in science lessons that contains a variety of words, both scientific and non-scientific.
+We often give students quite complex texts to read in science.
 Science teachers tend to spend time supporting students to understand key scientific terms (tier 3 words), but skirt around the more general language (tier 2 words).
 This task supports students to read for meaning.
 Students read the passage and discuss the meaning of a number of words underlined in the text, both scientific and non-scientific.
 Students select other words that have similar meanings to those underlined in the passage.
 This simple activity can be adapted for a variety of topics, age-groups and texts.
 (PDF)

 - Beck, I.L., McKeown, M.G. and Kucan, L., (2013).
 Bringing words to life: Robust vocabulary instruction.
 Guilford Press.